6

 3. Mantra: Third, focus your attention on a mantra or positive affirmation.
 Repeat the mantra silently or aloud - whichever feels more comfortable for you.
 You can also count each breath if that helps keep you focused.

 5. End: Fifth, when you're ready to end the meditation, slowly open your eyes and take a few deep breaths.
-Stretch your body if needed, and prepare for a restful night.
+Stretch your body if needed, and prepare for a good night’s rest.

 Common Challenges with Night Meditation